Salah856/Quiz-React-Task/README.md

 To do:

 - edit quiz view
-- get quiz from local storage by id value;
 - then handle properly the format of data required for quiz component from react-quizzes packages;
 - quiz answer view and handling its required functionality